Eli1771/resources_for_ventures/test/spec.md

 -Students view their teachers and vice versa
 -Teachers should need to enter a passcode for new user -Include option to hide/show completed assignments

+Requirements

+-Can log in as a students
+-Can log in as a teacher
+-can log in as a student with Facebook
+-Can log in as a teacher with facebook